Management and Responsible Practices

 The group is led by Angélique Rodhain and Claire Gillet-Monjarret.

-The Responsible Management and Practices (RMP) research group brings together faculty members and doctoral students from various disciplinary research groups at the Montpellier Management Research Laboratory, as well as associate researchers from other institutions.
+The Responsible Management and Practices (MPR) Research Area brings together faculty members and doctoral students from various disciplinary research groups within the Montpellier Management Research Laboratory, as well as affiliated researchers from other institutions.

 RESEARCH TOPICS

-The research topics covered by this cross-disciplinary focus area are based on the work carried out by researchers at the MRM laboratory in the areas of sustainable development and corporate social responsibility (CSR/CSO).
-The research focuses mainly on the themes of social reporting, non-financial management in organizations, responsible entrepreneurship and sustainable development in SMEs, socially responsible consumption, sustainable finance, responsible HRM, and the social responsibility of higher education institutions.
+The research themes of this cross-cutting research area are based on the work of researchers at the MRM laboratory, which falls within the fields of sustainable development and corporate social responsibility (CSR).
+The research focuses primarily on the themes of social reporting, non-financial management in organizations, responsible entrepreneurship and sustainable development in SMEs, socially responsible consumption, sustainable finance, responsible human resource management, and the social responsibility of higher education institutions.

-In addition, the Research Area is participating in the Occitanie Region's Circulades key challenge.
-This key challenge brings together researchers from several laboratories in Occitanie working on the theme of the circular economy (CE).
-The aim of this project is to develop regional momentum on the theme of CE, forge academic and industrial partnerships, and fuel the dialogue between science and society.
-The goal is to promote transdisciplinarity and partnerships with local stakeholders.
-The theme of the project led by the MPR Key Challenge focuses on the circular economy in higher education institutions.
+In addition, the research cluster is participating in the Occitanie Region’s key challenge, “Les Circulades.”
+This key challenge brings together researchers from several laboratories in Occitanie working on the topic of the circular economy (CE).
+The goal of this project is to build regional momentum around the CE theme, forge academic and industrial partnerships, and foster dialogue between science and society.
+The aim is to promote transdisciplinarity and partnerships with local stakeholders.
+The project theme led by the MPR Research Axis on the key challenge concerns the circular economy in higher education institutions.

-The aim is therefore to mobilize all or some of the researchers involved in CSR and SD-related topics within their disciplinary groups around one or more joint projects, with a view to creating synergies with the work of the groups.
-The goal of better uniting researchers around joint multidisciplinary and interdisciplinary projects is also reflected in the organization of events on sustainable development issues, including facilitation and training in the Circular Economy Fresco and Life Cycle Assessment (LCA).
+The aim is to bring together, around one or more joint projects, all or some of the researchers who are otherwise involved in topics related to CSR and SD within their disciplinary groups, with a view to creating synergy with the groups’ work.
+The goal of better uniting researchers around common multidisciplinary and interdisciplinary projects is also reflected in the organization of events focused on sustainable development issues, including facilitation and training on the Circular Economy Mural or Life Cycle Assessment (LCA).

 Claire GILLET-MONJARRET